Asian Side of Istanbul

 KUZGUNCUK

 When you go towards the Bosphorus Bridge, following the Uskudar shores, you come across a pretty little town.
 From this point on, up to the Black Sea, the Asian coasts will make you love it step by step.
-For a second, the street can look like any pretty street to you.
-But the sweet cafes of the small back streets will surprise you.
+For a second, the street can look like any pretty street to you, but the sweet cafes of the small back streets will surprise you.
 There are ideal options, especially for vegetarian, pescatarian, and vegan travelers.
 The mosque, church, and synagogue, which share the same courtyard, will conquer your heart.

 View Towers and Hills in Istanbul Article